 - In the Tax regions section, beside United Kingdom, click Set up.

-- In the VAT collection section, click Collect VAT.
+- In the VAT on sales within the EU section, click Collect VAT.

 - Select a country in which you are registered.